miles352/meteor-mod/README.md

 - Search Area
   - Requires some other mod to make you move.
   - Spirals you or goes in a rectangle area by changing where you look.
-- AutoJoinServer
-  - Automatically joins a server when you launch minecraft.
 - AutoLogY
   - Disconnects you if you go below a certain Y value.
 - ChestIndex